Twelve Tribes communities: The Island Pond raid

-On June 22, 1984, Vermont State police arrived at the Twelve Tribes’ Island Pond residences and took custody of hundreds of group members with their children, based on an investigation of accusations of child abuse.
+On June 22, 1984, Vermont State Police arrived at the Twelve Tribes' Island Pond residences and took custody of hundreds of group members with their children, based on an investigation of accusations of child abuse.
 All cases were dismissed when a judge found that the search warrant was unconstitutional.
+Frank Mahady, the judge in the case, called the action a "grossly unlawful scheme", while Judge Wolchik, who had signed the initial search warrant, said that he was given "false or unreliable information".

-The Island Pond raid has remained prominent in Vermont legal history and was the subject of a Vermont Bar Association seminar in 2006.
-The group held anniversary events in both 1994 and 2000; and produced a 75-minute documentary.
-The Vermont Chapter of the ACLU also criticized the raid, calling it "frightening" and "the greatest deprivation of civil liberties to have occurred in recent Vermont history."
+The Vermont Chapter of the American Civil Liberties Union (ACLU) also criticized the raid, calling it "frightening" and "the greatest deprivation of civil liberties to have occurred in recent Vermont history."
 Richard Snelling, the then-Governor of Vermont who had authorized the raid, reportedly drew the "hottest political fire of his career" in the weeks after; while Vermont Attorney General John J. Easton Jr. attributed the raid to assisting his campaign for governorship.

 In 1992, John Burchard, who had been the State Commissioner of Social and Rehabilitation Services, and Vanessa L. Malcarne, published an article in Behavioral Sciences and the Law, encouraging changes in the law that would have allowed the raid to succeed.
+The group held anniversary events in both 1994 and 2000; and produced a 75-minute documentary.

 Teachings about Jews

-The group teaches that the Jews are collectively responsible for the death of Christ, quoting Matthew 27:25.
+The group teaches that Jews are collectively responsible for the death of Christ, quoting Matthew 27:25.
 They are often labelled antisemitic, although the group repeatedly denies this accusation.
-Its members keep the Sabbath and the Jewish festivals of Pesach, Yom Kippur, and Sukkot.
+Twelve Tribes' members observe a Sabbath on Saturday, similar to Jews, as well as the Jewish festivals of Pesach, Yom Kippur, and Sukkot.
 Youth hold Bar Mitzvah and Bat Mitzvah celebrations, and they regularly perform Israeli folk dances.